With its recent rise in popularity, you’ve likely have heard about CBD products, but what does CBD stand for and what is it?

 CBD has to be ingested; pure oils and tinctures are taken sublingually.
 This means you place the oil under your tongue, wait 1-2 minutes and swallow.
 Vape oils must be inhaled using a special vaporizer e-pen.

 Cannabidiol can also be used topically.
 Skin and beauty products made from hemp are all natural and good for the skin.
 Many athletes enjoy using CBD salves on their joints and muscles before and after workouts to help with soothing aches and pains from rigorous exercise.

-Now you know what CBD is, what’s next?
+Now you know what CBD stands for, a little on what it is, and the product types… what’s next?